-- 2. Animal Boarding Facilities: This includes kennels, commercial stables and all other similar uses. - 3.
-Restaurants are prohibited as home occupations in all districts. - D. Resident Operator: The operator of a home occupation must be a full-time resident of the subject dwelling unit and be on the premises during the hours of operation of the home occupation. - E. Employees: A maximum of one (1) nonresident employee may be on the premises at any one time.
-For the purpose of this provision, the term "nonresident employee" includes an employee, business partner, co-owner, independent contractor, or other person affiliated with the home occupation, who does not live at the site, but who visits the site as part of the home occupation. - F. Location: All work areas and activities associated with home occupations must be conducted and located inside the principal dwelling unit, or in accessory buildings or garages.
-If in a detached accessory structure, the space allocated to the home occupation shall not exceed four hundred (400) square feet. - G. Exterior Appearance: There may be no visible evidence of the conduct of a home occupation when viewed from the street right-of-way or from an adjacent lot, except there may be one (1) non-illuminated sign advertising the home occupation, no larger than two (2) square feet and firmly affixed to the dwelling unit as a wall sign.
+- 2. Animal Boarding Facilities: This includes kennels, commercial stables and all other similar uses. - D. Resident Operator: The operator of a home occupation must be a full-time resident of the subject dwelling unit. - E. Employees: A maximum of one (1) nonresident employee may be on the premises at any one time.
+For the purpose of this provision, the term "nonresident employee" includes an employee, business partner, co-owner, independent contractor, or other person affiliated with the home occupation, who does not live at the site, but who visits the site as part of the home occupation. - F. Location: All work areas and activities associated with home occupations must be conducted and located inside the principal dwelling unit, or in accessory buildings or garages in R-1, R-2, and RR Districts. - G. Exterior Appearance: Refer to Article XVI for signage requirements.
 There may be no change in the exterior appearance of the dwelling unit that houses a home occupation or the site upon which it is conducted that will make the dwelling appear less residential in nature or function.
-Examples of such prohibited alterations include construction of parking lots, paving of required setbacks, or adding commercial-like exterior lighting or signs. - H. Operational Impacts: No home occupation or equipment used in conjunction with a home occupation may cause odor, vibration, noise, electrical interference or fluctuation in voltage, or light beyond that customary for residential uses that is perceptible beyond the lot line of the lot upon which the home occupation is conducted.
-No hazardous substances may be used or stored in conjunction with a home occupation. - I. Retail Storage, Sales and Display: No stock-in-trade may be stored, produced or sold upon the premises, other than within the allowed area used for the home occupation. - J. Deliveries: Vehicles used for delivery and pick-up are limited to those normally servicing residential neighborhoods.
-Tractor-trailers or semi-trucks are expressly prohibited. - K. Traffic: No traffic shall be generated by any home occupation in greater volume than would normally be expected in a residential neighborhood. - L. Registration: Any person conducting a home occupation shall register with the Zoning Administrator, on a form to be provided by the Zoning Administrator, within thirty (30) days of beginning that use, or within sixty (60) days of the effective date of this Ordinance, whichever is later.
+Examples of such prohibited alterations include construction of parking lots, paving of required setbacks, or adding commercial-like exterior lighting. - H. Operational Impacts: No home occupation or equipment used in conjunction with a home occupation may cause odor, vibration, noise, electrical interference or fluctuation in voltage, or light beyond that customary for residential uses that is perceptible beyond the lot line of the lot upon which the home occupation is conducted.
+No hazardous substances may be used or stored in conjunction with a home occupation. - I. Deliveries: Vehicles used for delivery and pick-up are limited to those normally servicing residential neighborhoods. - J. Traffic: No traffic shall be generated by any home occupation in greater volume than would normally be expected in a residential neighborhood.